-Most scholarship donors allow the University Scholarship Committee to determine the scholarship amount based on available funding.
+Most scholarship donors allow the University Scholarship Committees to determine the scholarship amount based on available funding.
 These scholarships are noted as amount varies.
 In situations where donors have specified an exact award amount, that amount is noted.
 Please note scholarship funding is never guaranteed, and is affected by available funding.

 Students are only able to view scholarships for which they supplied additional information and submitted an application.
 Students may see scholarships that do not require additional action by clicking “All Opportunities” to review criteria for the opportunities that auto-match eligible applicants.